Arrest and imprisonment of Dmitry Ivanov: Early life and education

 Dmitry Ivanov was born on August 5, 1999, in Moscow.
 In 2017, he enrolled at Lomonosov Moscow State University at the Faculty of Computational Mathematics and Cybernetics.
 His activities in politics led him in 2020 to take academic leave in his third year of study.
-In April 28, 2022, before graduation, he was arrested.
+On April 28, 2022, before graduation, he was arrested.
 During his trial, he sought leave to attend his exams which was refused and on July 1, 2022, he was expelled from Lomonosov Moscow State University as he had not successfully passed the state final certification.

 Political activity

 Since 2017, Ivanov has taken part in participated in anti-government demonstrations and public campaigns, including for student Azat Miftakhov, programmer Konstantin Kotov, and those implicated in the New Greatness Case and the Network Case.
 He offered support to those detained at rallies and facilitated communication between detainees and their families by visiting police departments.

 In 2018, Ivanov began an anonymous Telegram channel called "Protest MSU" to advocate student grievances.
 On December 16, 2018, Ivanov was detained by Alexei Okopny from the Centre for Combating Extremism, for taking photographs.
 Refusing to provide his phone password, the phone was destroyed and access to the Telegram channel was lost On December 17, 2018, he re-launched the Telegram channel under its original name, posting was about the torture he was subjected to, as well as information about himself, which lead to a surge in popularity.
 As a result, Ivanov faced frequent detentions at rallies, demonstrations, and upon leaving his house.

-Following 2021 the return and immediate arrest of Alexei Navalny to Russia, Ivanov was detained during a protest on February 2, 2021.
+Following 2021 and the return and immediate arrest of Alexei Navalny to Russia, Ivanov was detained during a protest on February 2, 2021.
 On February 3, the Meshchansky Court sentenced him to 30 days of arrest.
 Ivanov was transferred to serve his detention at the Sakharovo Detention Center, in which he faced additional charges for shouting political slogans while detainees were walking.
 Prior to facing criminal prosecution, Ivanov spent 101 days under administrative arrest between 2020 and 2022.

 In 2021, after his release from detention, Ivanov participated in the election campaign of Mikhail Lobanov, who was nominated by the Communist Party of the Russian Federation for a seat in the State Duma.

 Following the Russian invasion of Ukraine, Ivanov participated in anti-war rallies.